-With lush evergreen forests, snow-capped mountains, golden farmlands, flowing rivers and misty waterfalls, Arunachal Pradesh is an exquisite place with many wonderful trails to explore.
-Arunachal Pradesh is located in the easternmost reaches of India and is the least traveled of all the Indian States.
+With lush evergreen forests, snow-capped mountains, golden farmlands, flowing rivers and misty waterfalls, Arunachal Pradesh is an exquisite place with many wonderful hiking trails to explore.

 The land is mostly undeveloped and left to flourish, which results in a natural paradise with breathtaking views for hikers to enjoy.